ayoayco/blog/_posts/2025-01-11-my-setup-part-one.md

 fedi-url: https://social.ayco.io/@ayo/113811106406741502
 ---

 This is the first of a hundred-part series to cover all my setups for all the things I do and/or want to do.
-For now, I want to start with my setup for writing this.
+For now, I want to start with my setup for writing this...

 ## The Setup